rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 Unlike traditional pagination, our `PageableInterface` does not need the count to perform pagination, and therefore remains performant even with huge collections.
-But if your collection uses a counting strategy that does not provide the count, the pagination will use it.
+Howver, if your collection uses a counting strategy that does provide the count, the pagination will happily use it to improve the user experience.

 ## Counting in Minimal Classes

 Our minimal classes do not implement `Countable`.
 So, you cannot do a `count()` or `->count()` on their instances.
-However, they still have the counting logic internally.
+However, they still retain the counting logic internally.
 You can use the method `getTotalItems()` to get the count result.
-Unlike `Countable::count()`, `getTotalItems()` may return null if the count is not available.
+Unlike `Countable::count()`, `getTotalItems()` may return null if the count is not known.